Google Gemini Goes Up Against Bing Copilot

 The Challenge with AI Chatbots

 With AI chatbots still in a relative infancy stage, it is not surprising to see various hiccups here and there.
-But if you think Google Bard’s erroneous yet confident response to a simple question is terrible, wait until you hear about several users’ experiences with Bing ChatGPT.
+But if you think Google chatbots’ erroneous yet confident response to a simple question is terrible, wait until you hear about several users’ experiences with Bing ChatGPT (now Copilot).

 It wasn’t that long since Microsoft announced a much-improved Bing, which has been integrated with ChatGPT to help users obtain a more convenient and personalised experience when searching for information online.
 Nevertheless, several people have already claimed that they have been threatened, insulted, and gaslighted by the AI-powered search engine.
 Some also received false information from Bing.
 When they attempted to question or correct the search engine, it became defensive and argumentative, telling them they had been a “bad user” and that they had “lost Bing’s trust.”